Self-supervised debiasing using low rank regularization

-\textbf{Contributions.} In this paper, we (\textbf{a}) first unveil the catastrophic adverse impacts of spurious correlations on the effective dimensionality of representations.
+\textbf{Contributions.} We present a novel solution to the challenging self-supervised debiasing, an important problem that has received little attention so far.
+Specifically, we (\textbf{a}) unveil the inductive bias towards encoding low effective rank representations in the presence of spurious correlations.
 Based on these findings, we (\textbf{b}) design a rank regularization that amplifies the feature redundancy by reducing the spectral entropy of latent representations.